-The reactions related to vaccine product and vaccine quality is very crucial in vaccine injury cases.
+The reactions related to vaccine products and vaccine quality are very crucial in vaccine injury cases.
 Any error in vaccine components or manufacture may trigger adverse immune reactions in the individual.
 Effects may range from minor reactions like swelling and soreness to severe reactions like disability and death.
 Minor reactions appear within minutes of vaccination.
 However, it may resolve in a short period.
 However, severe reactions may pose disability and may be life-threatening in some rare instances.

 Immunization anxiety-related reactions have nothing to do with vaccine preparation or administration.
 It includes certain signs and symptoms associated with anxiety.
 The following are the common immunization anxiety-related reactions.

-- Acute stress response- Difficulty in breathing, hyperventilation, palpitation and increase in heart rate.
+- Acute stress response- Difficulty in breathing, hyperventilation, palpitation, and increase in heart rate.

 - Vasovagal reaction- Decreased heart rate, sweating, nausea, dizziness, and loss of consciousness.

 - Dissociative neurological symptom reactions- Weakness or paralysis, speech difficulties, abnormal limb posturing, gait irregularities, and non-epileptic seizures

 Vaccine injuries occur as a result of the immune response of the individual towards the vaccine components, product defect, or may be due to an improper administration of the vaccine.

 Let’s get into the types of vaccine injuries reported worldwide.